rhel-labs/learn-katacoda/podman-deploy/step2.md

 You will notice that all of the filesystem contents are either memory-based (tmpfs, shm) or the overlay file associated with this runtime of the container image (overlay).

-*Switch to the second terminal offered.*

-From this second shell, you can verify that the container is running:
+From the bottom terminal, you can verify that the container is running:

-`podman ps -a`{{execute}}
+`podman ps -a`{{execute HOST2}}
 <pre class="file">
 CONTAINER ID  IMAGE                         COMMAND               CREATED         STATUS                    PORTS                   NAMES df54b664f133  localhost/rhel8-httpd:latest  /bin/bash             34 seconds ago  Up 33 seconds ago                                 heuristic_cray